 \section{Theory}

 The starting point for this study is an effective field theory for nonrelativistic fermions interacting via an attractive four-body contact interaction.
-The continuum Lagrangian for the theory defined in two-dimensional Euclidean space-time is given by:
+The continuum Lagrangian for the theory, defined in two-dimensional Euclidean space-time with temporal extent $\beta$ and spatial extent $L$, is given by:

 where $\psi_\sigma(\tau,x)$ is a four-component Grassmann-valued spinor with spin components labeled by the index $\sigma=(a,b,c,d)$ and space-time coordinates labeled by the coordinate pair $(\tau,x)$, $m$ is the fermion mass, and $g$ is a coupling associated with the four-body interaction.
-I consider the theory defined in the presence of a spin-independent external potential $v(x)$, given by the two choices:
+In addition, a spin-independent external potential $v(x)$ is introduced, and given by the two choices: